JakeSwartwout/Tempus/README.md

 * squeeze the name of the Petra's into the first story part
 ### Miscellaneous
 * Log an issue that pingpong doesn't actually do anything
-* Set it up to work in just an html file
-* Upload the code to github and create a github pages site to play the game